Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics

 There are three main \text{steps} of the proof for the above Theorem. \textbf{Step (1)} is to figure out the so called \emph{gap phenomenon} of the geodesic $\cG$, which is first observed in our previous work (\cite{LL}). \textbf{Step (2)} is to establish a kind of $W^{1,2}$-estimate for the volume element $\omega_{\ep}^n$, which is provided from the $\ep$-affine condition. \textbf{Step (3)} (see Proposition (\ref{prop-nd-001})) is to prove that a non-negative function must have a positive lower bound if it has the gap phenomenon and satisfies a certain partial $W^{1,2}$-estimate.

-As an application of our Theorem (\ref{thm-intr-001}) and (\ref{thm-intr-002}), we can prove (see Theorem (\ref{thm-app-001})) that $\cM(\vp_{\ep})$ is not only converging to $\cM(\vp)$ in the pointwise sense, but also in its complex Hessian, if the later is $\ep$-affine.
-That is to say, we actually have
+As an application of our Theorem (\ref{thm-intr-001}) and (\ref{thm-intr-002}), we can further estimate (see Theorem (\ref{thm-app-001})) the limit of the complex hessian of $\cM(\vp_{\ep})$, if the Mabuchi functional $\cM(\vp)$ is $\ep$-affine.
+More precisely, we have

 for almost everywhere $t\in [0,1]$.

 Another application is that we can recover the strict convexity result in (\cite{LL}), as stated before.
 Moreover, if the manifold $X$ satisfies $c_1(X) = 0$ or $c_1(X) <0$, then we can utilize Chen's argument (\cite{C00}) to conclude the strict convexity of the Mabuchi functional, provided the $\ep$-affine condition (see Theorem (\ref{thm-app-003})).